What kind of embryo donor-recipient relationship is right for me?

 While many fertility clinics only offer anonymous donation, and traditional adoption agencies only open adoption, in embryo adoption, any variation is actually viable.
 It is only important that the donating and receiving families have the same perspective about their prospective relationship.

-Recipients and donors who have open relationships often feel a strong sense of connection, and happy to offer their children relationships with their genetic siblings, when it feels right.
+Recipients and donors who are currently in open relationships often feel a strong sense of connection, and happy to offer their children relationships with their genetic siblings, when it feels right.

 Feelings may also change throughout the journey and lifetime, and that’s okay!
-When agreeing to an open relationship, we work with you and the partner family to establish the agreement you feel very comfortable with.
+When agreeing to an open relationship, we work with you and the partner family to establish the agreement that is comfortable for you.
 And once you have your children, you can expand that relationship organically if you choose!

 Donor-identification allows for the child conceived via donor embryo to obtain contact information for the donors when they reach 18 years old.
 The families remain anonymous, with no contact, until that time that the 18+ yr old offspring requests.
-This option keeps the door open to allow offspring to choose to reach out if they want to learn more about their heritage as adults.
+This option keeps the door open to allow offspring to choose to reach out if they want to learn more about their heritage as adults, but they must wait until they’re of age.

 An anonymous relationship means that families do not share identifying information.
 The agency manages the physical and legal transfer of the embryos, so that there is no connection to the donor family.